silver-shadow/odin-recipes/README.md

 # odin-recipes
-Using HTML to create a basic recipe website.
+Using HTML to create a basic recipe webpage.